 6. On or about June 28, 2011, Dulberg assisted Caroline McGuire (“Caroline”), William McGuire (“Williams”)(Caroline and William collectively referred to herein as “the McGuires”), and David Gagnon (“Gagnon”) in cutting down a tree on the McGuire’s property.

-7. Dulberg is a neighbor of the McGuire family.
+7. Dulberg lives in the next neighborhood over from the McGuire family.

-8. Caroline McGuire and William McGuire are a married couple, who own real property in McHenry, Cook County, Illinois “the Property”).
+8. Caroline McGuire and William McGuire are a married couple, who own real property in McHenry, Cook County, Illinois (“the Property”).

 9. David Gagon is Caroline’s son and Williams’s stepson.